 Collection Agency Fees

 All tuition and fees that remain unpaid after the program has ended will be forwarded to our collection agency.
 If your account is sent to collections, you will be responsible for all fees accrued to your account by that agency as well as the unpaid balance due.
-If your account is sent to collections, this will make you ineligible for Registration in any of our Programs in the future.

 SECTION IV – PROGRAM POLICIES